 One of the primary functions of user interface design is to create an immersive experience for players.
 A well-designed UI seamlessly integrates with the game’s visuals and gameplay mechanics, enhancing the overall immersion and making the players feel like they are truly part of the game world.

-An effective user interface should be intuitive and visually appealing, allowing players to easily navigate menus, control their character, and access game information.
+An effective and user-centric interface should be intuitive and visually appealing, allowing players to easily navigate menus, control their character, and access game information.
 Elements such as menu layouts, button placement, and font choice can significantly impact the player’s experience.
 A cluttered or confusing UI can break immersion and disrupt the flow of gameplay, while a well-designed UI can enhance the game’s storytelling and provide a seamless experience.

 Leveraging Human Behavior in Game Design